 The Competencies Assessment Panel Report for Word and Service Candidates (CAP) may be used when a candidate enters the candidacy process with a master's degree or experience in a field to assess what equivalencies the candidate brings to the process as well as what other classes or experiences the candidate may need in order to serve as a Minister of Word and Service.
-A member of the DM Candidacy staff follows up a candidate's Entrance decision to assure that a Competencies Assessment Panel Report for Word and Service Candidates is convened.
+A member of the Christian Community and Leadership home area candidacy staff follows up a candidate's Entrance decision to assure that a CAP is convened.
 Electronic technology may be used to convene a CAP.
 The primary responsibility of a CAP is to assess a candidate's knowledge and leadership abilities in each of the competency areas.
 In conversation with a candidate, a CAP will identify the academic work or other training needed to strengthen the candidate's ministry skills.
 The panel makes a recommendation for Endorsement or Approval but does not have authority to reverse a candidacy committee's decision.
 If the panel's recommendation is for immediate Approval, the panel will fill out form D. If additional work is needed, the panel will meet again and complete form D after the candidate completes the required work.

-A CAP normally includes the following: the seminary faculty representative who may be a TEEM director, a candidacy committee member, a DM candidacy staff person, and a member from the appropriate ethnic community, if applicable.
+A CAP normally includes the following: the seminary faculty representative who may be a TEEM director, a candidacy committee member, a Christian Community and Leadership home area candidacy staff person, and a member from the appropriate ethnic community, if applicable.